QuantiModo/quantimodo-sdk-javascript/docs/SharesApi.md

   'userId': 8.14, // Number | User's id
   'createdAt': "createdAt_example", // String | When the record was first created.
 Use UTC ISO 8601 YYYY-MM-DDThh:mm:ss datetime format.
 Time zone should be UTC and not local.
   'updatedAt': "updatedAt_example", // String | When the record was last updated.
 Use UTC ISO 8601 YYYY-MM-DDThh:mm:ss datetime format.
 Time zone should be UTC and not local.
-  'clientId': "clientId_example", // String | Example: oauth_test_client
+  'clientId': "clientId_example", // String | Your QuantiModo client id can be obtained by creating an app at https://builder.quantimo.do
-  'appName': "appName_example", // String | Example: MoodiModo
-  'appVersion': "appVersion_example", // String | Example: 2.1.1.0
+  'appVersion': "appVersion_example", // String | Ex: 2.1.1.0
-  'platform': "platform_example", // String | Example: chrome, android, ios, web 'log': "log_example", // String | Username or email
+  'platform': "platform_example", // String | Ex: chrome, android, ios, web 'log': "log_example", // String | Username or email
   'pwd': "pwd_example", // String | User password
 };